danidiaz/jet-stream/README.md

   like you can do for example in [streaming](https://hackage.haskell.org/package/streaming-0.2.3.0/docs/Streaming-Prelude.html#v:next).

-- You can't detect the "end" of a stream inside the stream itself.
+- You can't detect the "end" of previous stream stages inside a downstream stage.

 - Partly as a consequence of the previous point, grouping operations inside a stream are not well supported.
 You can, however, perform some form of